 Smart Team Hierarchy

 It is possible for a user profile to be part of multiple Smart Teams at any time.
 This may results in a scenario where there are conflicting configuration items for the same user.
-To prevent this CloudManager users a customisable hierarchy which allows you to set the priority of any Smart Team.
+To prevent this, CloudManager uses a customisable hierarchy which allows you to set the priority of any Smart Team.
 Moving Smart Teams in this hierarchy list allows you to define which items should take preference.
-At the point of any configuration item is being called by CloudManager (e.g. Email Signature or Deprovisioning Policy) the system will refer to this hierarchy and select the correct item (a users OU settings are always the default fallback setting).
+When a configuration item is called up by CloudManager (e.g. Email Signature or Deprovisioning Policy), the system will refer to this hierarchy and select the correct item (a user's Organization Unit settings are always the default fallback setting).

 Setting the Hierarchy